MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/custom-controls-overview.md

 - A list of web resource files that the component needs.
 - The name of a JavaScript or TypeScript function in the component implementation library that will return an object that applies the required component interface.

-When someone configures a component in the application, the data in the manifest filters out available controls so that only valid controls for the context are available for configuration.
+When someone configures a component in the application, the data in the manifest filters out available component so that only valid component for the context are available for configuration.
 The properties defined in the manifest for a component are rendered as configuration fields so that the person configuring the component can specify values.
 These property values are then available to your component function at run time.
 More information: [Manifest file reference](manifest-schema-reference/index.md)

 ## component implementation library